-Feline Lim (b.
-1995) is a Singaporean photographer whose work revolves around storytelling.
-Her way-of-seeing is visceral, intimate and often delves into subtle moments of life in the city and of its inhabitants.
+Feline Lim is a visual journalist whose work spans news, sports, politics and current affairs.
+Her way-of-seeing is quiet and visceral, and she frequently delves into subtle moments of life in the city and of its inhabitants.

 Following a positive portfolio review at the national broadsheet The Straits Times, she was hired as an intern photojournalist for six months in 2017, before returning to the Wee Kim Wee School of Communication and Information to complete her degree.